Bashu-011/alx-project-nexus/README.md

 ### Authentication

-All endpoints except `/auth/register` and `/auth/login` require a JWT token in the Authorization header:
+All endpoints except `/auth/register` and `/auth/login` require a JWT token in the Authorization header on SWAGGER, remember to add "Bearer" before the token:

 ```
 Authorization: Bearer <your-jwt-token>